-7.1 Increase the focus of EQIP, CSP and REAP on climate change mitigation, energy conservation, and renewable energy production.
+7.1 Increase the focus of EQIP, CSP, and REAP on climate change mitigation, energy conservation, and renewable energy production.

-USDA should continue and expand the use of both the Environmental Quality Incentives Program (EQIP) and the Conservation Stewardship Program (CSP), both of which are authorized to promote energy conservation, to assist farmers and ranchers in obtaining energy audits of their operations, improving the energy efficiency of their operations, and establishing renewable energy systems.
+USDA should continue and expand the use of both EQIP and CSP, both of which are authorized to promote energy conservation, to assist farmers and ranchers in obtaining energy audits of their operations, improving the energy efficiency of their operations, and establishing renewable energy systems.